Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 For short-term use for health reasons, the only contraindication is hypersensitivity to prednisolone or the components of the drug.

-The preparation contains lactose.
-Patients with rare hereditary diseases such as lactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take the drug.
+The drug contains lactose.
+Patients with rare diseases should not take the drug hereditary diseases such as lactose intolerance, Lapp lactase deficiency or glucose-galactose malabsorption.

-During pregnancy (especially in the 1st trimester), they are used only for health reasons.
+During pregnancy (especially in the 1st trimester) it is used only for health reasons.

-Since glucocorticosteroids pass into breast milk, if necessary, the use of the drug during breastfeeding, it is recommended to stop breastfeeding.
+Since glucocorticosteroids pass into breast milk, if it is necessary to use the drug during breastfeeding, it is recommended to stop breastfeeding.

 special instructions

-Before starting treatment (if it is impossible due to the urgency of the condition - during treatment), the patient should be examined to identify possible contraindications.
-Clinical examination should include examination of the cardiovascular system, X-ray examination of the lungs, examination of the stomach and duodenum, urinary system, organs of vision; control of the blood count, glucose and electrolytes in the blood plasma.
-During treatment with prednisolone (especially long-term), it is necessary to observe an ophthalmologist, control blood pressure, the state of water and electrolyte balance, as well as pictures of peripheral blood and blood glucose levels.
+Before starting treatment (if impossible due to the urgency of the condition, during treatment), the patient should be examined to identify possible contraindications.
+Clinical examination should include examination of the cardiovascular system, x-ray examination of the lungs, examination of the stomach and duodenum, urinary system, and organs of vision; control of blood formula, glucose and electrolytes in blood plasma.
+During treatment with prednisolone (especially long-term), observation by an ophthalmologist, monitoring of blood pressure, water and electrolyte balance, as well as peripheral blood patterns and blood glucose levels are necessary.

-In order to reduce side effects, you can prescribe antacids, as well as increase the intake of potassium in the body (diet, potassium preparations).
-Food should be rich in proteins, vitamins, with limited content of fats, carbohydrates and salt.
+In order to reduce side effects You can prescribe antacids, and also increase the intake of potassium in the body (diet, potassium supplements).
+Food should be rich in proteins, vitamins, and limit the content of fats, carbohydrates and table salt.

-The effect of the drug is enhanced in patients with hypothyroidism and cirrhosis of the liver.
+The effect of the drug is enhanced in patients with hypothyroidism and liver cirrhosis.

-The drug may increase existing emotional instability or psychotic disorders.
-When indicating a history of psychosis, prednisone in high doses is prescribed under the strict supervision of a physician.
+The drug may worsen existing emotional instability or psychotic disorders.
+If a history of psychosis is indicated, prednisolone in high doses is prescribed under the strict supervision of a physician.

-In stressful situations during maintenance treatment (for example, surgery, trauma or infectious diseases), the dose of the drug should be adjusted due to an increase in the need for glucocorticosteroids.
+In stressful situations during maintenance treatment (eg, surgical operations, trauma or infectious diseases), the dose of the drug should be adjusted due to the increased need for glucocorticosteroids.

 Patients should be carefully monitored for a year after the end of long-term therapy with prednisolone due to the possible development of relative insufficiency of the adrenal cortex in stressful situations.

-With sudden withdrawal, especially in the case of previous use of high doses, the development of a withdrawal syndrome (anorexia, nausea, lethargy, generalized musculoskeletal pain, general weakness) is possible, as well as an exacerbation of the disease for which prednisolone was prescribed.
+With sudden withdrawal, especially in the case of previous use of high doses, withdrawal syndrome may develop (anorexia, nausea, lethargy, generalized musculoskeletal pain, general weakness), as well as an exacerbation of the disease for which prednisolone was prescribed.

 During treatment with prednisolone, vaccination should not be carried out due to a decrease in its effectiveness (immune response).